 And we can show our kids this kind of kindness by being relentlessly consistent in our kindness with these Simple, Everyday, Normal Acts of Kindness, which are actually the most impactful acts of kindness.

-There are books for everything, so of course there are books about kindness.
+There are books for everything, so of course, there are books about kindness, friendship and bullying.

 And here are books to help kids deal with bullying.

-My kids are kind to other kids but treat their siblings completely different.
+7. My kids are kind to other kids but treat their siblings completely differently.
 How can I change that?

 Sibling relationships can be complicated.
 They push each others’ buttons and rivalry and jealousy can easily creep in.
 Siblings are often cruel and mean.